rcazzara/seldovia/_people/Minano_James_Grafton.md

 disrepair.
 It was then one of only two surviving historic buildings in Coldfoot.
 The cabin has since collapsed.

-Jim Jr. grew up in Beaver, Coldfoot and Wiseman in a busy era when there was a great deal of mining activity along the Koyukuk.
+Jim Jr.Â grew up in Beaver, Coldfoot and Wiseman in a busy era when there was a great deal of mining activity along the Koyukuk.
 At that time the Territorial Government was responsible for the education of white
 children: the U.S. Bureau of Education supported schools for Natives.